pinobatch/little-things-gb/sgb-lys/README.md

 Super NES and Game Boy frames so long as the LCD remains on.

 1. [Done] Display register values at program start time
-2. [To do] While holding the A Button, estimate P1 bit 0 rise time after deselecting the buttons half of the key matrix.
+2. [Done] While holding the A Button, estimate P1 bit 0 rise time after deselecting the buttons half of the key matrix.
    This should be 0 on SGB and GBC and positive on DMG and MGB.
 3. [To do] Log frame count and LY of presses of the A Button, and compare to estimated frame counts.
-4. [To do] Slow motion feature: if the Start Button is pressed before the menu loads, display the frame count and LY of the first press to establish initial phase.
-Check for this during the half-second pause before sending `MLT_REQ` to detect SGB.
+4. [Done] Slow motion feature: if the Start Button is pressed before the menu loads, display the frame count and LY of the first press to establish initial phase.
+Check for this during a 1-second pause before sending `MLT_REQ` to detect SGB.

 Estimates of each SGB variant's input period: